 Bonus tip #1: Try some CBD to counter the effects of smoking too much weed

 CBD is an excellent anxiety-fighting compound, and for many people it can be used to counteract too much THC.
-Learn how CBD’s anti-anxiety mechanisms work by modulating the receptor signaling associated with THC.
+CBD’s anti-anxiety mechanisms work by modulating the receptor signaling associated with THC.
+Since CBD doesn’t bind to the brain’s CB1 receptors like THC, it can balance and take the edge off the intensity of the high.

 Bonus tip #2: Squeeze a lemon to help sober up